My parents Journey to the West

 1972

-Living life during the Vietnam war was not easy, constantly ready to seek shelter at the sound of the air raid sirens, it was not the first time Haiphong was bombed.
+Living through the Vietnam War was not easy.
+People had to be constantly ready to seek shelter at the sound of air raid sirens, and it was not the first time Haiphong had been bombed.

-My dad was 17, when he was on his way to Hanoi for work that Haiphong was hit with a bomb.
-My dads family were all okay but sadly Dad lost a good friend to the bombing.
+My dad was 17 when Haiphong was bombed.
+He was on his way to Hanoi for work at the time.
+Thankfully, his family were all safe, but sadly he lost a close friend in the bombing.

 1976

-So my parents met and were instantly attracted to each other (..so my parents tell me) and so they dated a while and got married in 1977.
+So my parents met - and were instantly attracted to each other (…at least that is what they told me).
+They dated for a while before getting married in 1977.

-Here are some of the dating spots my parents used to date at which we revisited October 2019.
-Pogoda in the park, the lake outside dads house, cinema, the harbor port where mum would take the boat back to Quang Ninh which is now closed and replaced with a road bridge.
+Here are some of the places my parents used to go on dates, which we revisited in October 2019: the pagoda in the park, the lake near my dad’s house, the cinema, and the harbour where my mum would take the boat back to Quảng Ninh.
+The harbour has since been closed and replaced with a road bridge.

 1977

-They then stayed for the banquet and wedding ceremony with my mums side of the family.
+They stayed for the wedding ceremony and banquet with my mum’s side of the family.

 Mum was 20 and Dad 22 on their wedding day